SolidLabResearch/solidlab-env-setup/README-jFed-cli.md

 #### Option 1: manual `scp`

-To get the same list (@Wim: what is meant here ?) when using the jFed CLI to execute the ESpec, you'll notice that the jFed CLI writes a file `ssh_info.csv` when running the CLI (this is requested in the ESpec).
+You'll notice that the jFed CLI writes a file `ssh_info.csv` when running the CLI (this is requested in the ESpec).

 You can download the URL files and then use `cat` as before to summarize them:
 ```shell